 Associate Professor Paul Rhodes

-I am a Clinical Psychologist who was trained as a family therapist and adheres to the principle that problems experienced by children and adolescents are maintained in interpersonal and societal processes, rather than solely neurological or intrapsychic phenomenon.
-The primary aim of my practice and research is to explore innovative and contextual therapy practices, focussing on understanding, not just explanation, and empowerment not just vulnerabilities.
+As a clinical psychologist and family therapist I adhere to the principle that problems experienced by children and adolescents are maintained in interpersonal, community and discursive processes, rather than solely neurological or intrapsychic phenomenon.
+One of the aims of my practice and research is to explore innovative and contextual therapies, focussing on understanding, not just explanation, and empowerment not just vulnerabilities.
 Those experiencing "mental disorders" must not be objectified or subject to treatments that do not respect the idea that recovery involves the development of the whole person.
-I reject practices that rely unnecessarily on labelling or the pathologising of individuals and families, but can acknowledge the role that diagnosis can play in some contexts.
+I reject practices that rely unnecessarily on the pathologising of individuals and families, but can acknowledge the role that diagnosis can play in some contexts.
 I am also interested in work with adults, particularly that informed by recovery and narrative approaches.

 Honorary Senior Clinical Psychologist, Department of Psychological Medicine, Childrens Hospital, Westmead.

 Management Group, Centre for Family-Based Mental Health Care, St Vincents Private Hospital

 Organising Committee, Critical and Post-Structural Psychology SIG, International Congress of Qualitative Inquiry